geosoft1/tools/HOWTO.md

         fatal: remote error:
           GitHub is offline for maintenance.
 See http://status.github.com for more info.

-Github is under maintenance.
-Open github.com and you will see
+Github is under maintenance, open github.com and you will see

         No server is currently available to service your request.
         Sorry about that.
 Please try refreshing and contact us if the problem persists.